BankID (Norway)

 BankID is a personal electronic identification system in Norway, that is used for identification and signing.
-It is the banks in Norway that offer this service.
-The solution has been developed through BankID Samarbeidet, which is a collaboration between the Norwegian Financial Services Association and Norwegian Savings Banks Association (these organizations were later partially merged and are now called Finans Norge).
+The service is provided by the banks in Norway.

 BankID is a Public Key Infrastructure (PKI) solution, and has support for both authentication and signing.
 The solution consists of a central infrastructure operated by Nets (formerly Bankenes BetalingsSentral) and of several client versions in different forms.